Self Service Licensing & Credentials

 - Upgrade your Deepgram container images to the most recent release provided by Quay.

-- Login to quay.io using the newly generated credentials from Create Container Image Distribution Credentials.
+- Login on the command line using the newly generated credentials from Create Container Image Distribution Credentials.

 - Follow the instructions here to pull the latest Deepgram images.